sahar-makni/sita-chat-backend/README.md

 ## using docker for MariaDB:

-during the project dev, I setup MariaDB using docker:
+during the project dev, I set up MariaDB using docker:

 ### Create container: